Old football games:

 The Football Athletic Games were already taking place in USA even before the Association football and the Rugby football were fully codified.
 The Old division football was the game commonly played at Dartmouth College in Hanover, New Hampshire, USA between 1820 and 1890.
 It was also called the Usual football rush or the Football rush.
 The rules were published by the Dartmouth students in 1871.
 Number of players per side was unlimited.
 Teams kick the ball to the fence at the east or west to win the game.

 There are number of suggestions about the Football-like ball game of the native American people.
-In 1656 Daniel Denton mentioned that Football was played by the Delawares or the close people in Lenape.
+In 1656 Daniel Denton mentioned that Football was played by the people close to the Delawares or the Lenape.
 It’s called the Pahsaheman and it is physically very demanding game.
 However, when a female player keeps a ball, male players are not allowed to grab or tackle, but only allowed to intercept passes.
 Goals have to be scored by specific players.
 Team get a stick per each goal from 12 sticks.
 The team with more sticks wins the game.
 When it’s 6 – 6 tie, the play-off follows.
 Games tend to be played in the afternoon, and the season starts in spring when it’s warm.

 The ball used for Pahsaheman is called Pahsahikąn.
 It’s 9 inches (23cm)diameter and made of dear skin.
 Goalposts are made of woods.
 The field size is approximately 45m x 18m (150ft x 60ft).